 - Using unsalted butter in baking lets you control the amount of salt added to the recipe.
 If you substitute salted butter, add only 1/4 teaspoon of salt to the flour mixture—or leave it out.

 - Even though homemade sour cream is thinner than commercial, I haven’t seen any difference in the loft and texture of these cookies.
-What I do notice is the flavor: those made with homemade sour cream taste richer than cookies that incorporate even the fullest-fat commercial sour cream.
+What I do notice is the flavor: those made with fresh sour cream taste richer than cookies that incorporate even the fullest-fat commercial sour cream.

 - Any sea salt will work for sprinkling, but a medium-coarse grind or flaky salt will be visible after baking.
 Flavored, smoked, and infused salts turn one batch of cookies into a tempting party tray.